MaazHsain/portfolio/projects/uni_database.md

      - Examined the dataset for completeness, consistency, and relevance.
      - Identified data fields such as university names, courses, employment rates, median salaries, and job types.
    - **Questions Formulated**:
-     - What are the average employment rates across different universities?
+     - What is the average Full-Time Permanent (FTP) and Overall Employment Rates for each university?
-     - Which courses have the highest and lowest median salaries?
+     - What is the trend in the highest mean and median salaries for each year from 2013 to 2021, along with the corresponding university and degree?
-     - How do employment outcomes vary between public and private universities?
+     - Which degree is facing a declining Full-Time Permanent (FTP) and Overall Employment Rates?

 2. **E/R Model Creation**:
    - **Entity-Relationship Model**: